What is the Bridges Retreat?

 2715 N Sarah St, St. Louis, MO 63113

-meets weekly on Wednesday evenings at 7 p.m.
+Online Site meets weekly on Tuesday evenings at 7 p.m.
 (CT).

 Get More Information

-- Registration for 2021-22 retreat will open on May 1, 2021.
+- Registration for 2022-23 retreat will open on May 1, 2022 and end on August 26.
+There is always a possibility that we will have to cap the number of retreatants, so please don’t wait until the last minute to register.
 But we’re always happy to talk to you about the retreat and the possibility of your participation next year.
 Feel free to contact executive director Steve Givens at firstname.lastname@example.org or call (314) 401-2072.

-- Download a PDF version of the 2021 Bridges brochure: 2021 Bridges Brochure
+- Download a PDF version of the 2022-23 Bridges brochure: English // Español

 - View video testimonials from recent retreatants and prayer companions who summarize their experience and the graces they received.
 Click here to view video testimonial library.